Showing the value of your Splunk deployment

-A showback practice is most effective for implementations with more than one constituency that are scoped as Splunk as a Service or Splunk as a Strategy.
-A showback plan may be more formal than is needed for Splunk-as-a-Solution deployments that serve only one team, group, or purpose.
-See Defining a charter for your Splunk implementation for an explanation of charter levels.
+A showback practice is most effective for implementations with more than one constituency that are scoped as Splunk as a service or Splunk as a strategy.
+A showback plan may be more formal than is needed for Splunk-as-a-solution deployments that serve only one team, group, or purpose.
+See Determine the purpose and scope of your Splunk deployment for an explanation of charter levels.

 Having a data-driven showback plan can be an effective way to foster positive competition among teams to make their Splunk usage more effective by challenging them to unlock more value per unit of cost.
 A showback plan should drive adoption and improve efficiency, not just track cost centers.

 Start by establishing a benchmark for your Splunk usage.
 Your initial benchmark will be a guess, but as your user community spends time using your Splunk deployment, these estimates will become more accurate and detailed.

 Next, design a measurement plan that matures over time.
 Start out with what you can easily measure, and add in elements that are harder to measure over time when you have usage patterns on which to base your estimates.
 Communicate this plan to your user community.
 For example: